Rohanmestri/LIP-READING/README.md

 # Lip Reading using Deep Learning

-A real-time android application which captures video frames from a person speaking a particular word and runs the trained inference model in the backend to predict the spoken word.
+A Real-Time Android Application which captures video frames from a person speaking a particular word and runs the trained inference model in the backend to predict the spoken word.

 ## Implementation